 Through their day-to-day contact with pupils and direct work with families, staff at the Academy have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to Children’s Social Care via the Milton Keynes Council Referral Hub (Designated Person for Child Protection to refer).

-The Safeguarding and Child Protection Policy sets out how the academy's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
+The Child Protection Policy sets out how the academy's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
 Our policy applies to all staff, paid and unpaid, working in the school including governors, teaching assistants, support and admin staff, as well as teachers can be the first point of disclosure for a child.
 Concerned parents/carers may also contact the school and its governors.

 It is consistent with the Local Safeguarding Children Board (LSCB) procedures.